Big Bike Tours Recce Ride 1

 Wachirathan Falls

-Once we had finished enjoying the Falls we headed to the Highest Viewpoint in Thailand, which stands at 2,565 meters above sea level.
+Once we had finished enjoying the falls we set off again, headed to the Highest Viewpoint in Thailand, which stands at 2,565 meters above sea level.

 On this day, the ride to and from the viewpoint was very misty.

-At the Highest Viewpoint, the temperature gauge stated it was 11 degrees, which is pretty chilly in Thailand and even more chilly when you are wearing mesh Motorcycle gear.
+At the highest spot, the temperature gauge stated it was 11 degrees, which is pretty chilly in Thailand and even more chilly when you are wearing mesh Motorcycle gear.

 The Royal Pagodas

-After the viewpoint, we headed down to the Royal Pagodas.
-The pagodas were created by the Thai Army, to honour the previous King and Queen of Thailand.
+The Royal Twin Pagodas were erected by the Thai Army, to honour the previous King and Queen of Thailand.
+The pagodas and gardens are beautifully done.

-You will need to pay an additional 40 Baht to enter the gardens due to it being managed by the Thai Army (and separate from the National Park).
-It is worth the additional fee because the gardens and Pagodas are stunning.
+We needed to pay an additional 40 Baht to enter the gardens due to it being managed by the Thai Army (and separate from the National Park).
+But, it is worth the additional fee because the gardens and Pagodas are so nice.

 Mae Chaem

-Unfortunately, when we reached the restaurant in Mae Chaem, it turned to be closed.
-So, we decided to ride on to Khun Yuam where we would stop and eat, instead.
+We rode on to a designated lunch spot, but unfortunately, when we reached the restaurant in Mae Chaem, it turned out to be closed.
+So, we had no choice but to ride on to Khun Yuam, where we would stop and eat, instead.

 It is also always a mentally challenging ride for me, as this is the zone of my bad accident some years back.
 However, always good for me to ride through and lessen the feelings associated with it.
 Still, I did feel a few weird emotions when passing through.